skiadas/cloud-cv-challenge/diary/Day4-VisitorCount.md

 Now I have my function properly running, and I am encountering a problem with its permissions, as I need it to access a parameter.
 I will need to modify its policy settings.

 While working on this, my GitHub action was behaving unexpectedly, due to [this issue](https://github.com/actions/runner/issues/491).
 Namely I was expecting "skipped jobs" from previous steps to be considered as successful for the purposes of triggering the next step, but that's not the default behavior.

+I'm still not happy with the end conditional.
+It should not have triggered on the last run, as my actual conditional checks should not have passed.
+But